Justice-Through-Code/spring_2022/projects/wow/wow.md

 -   All members must be contributing & commiting Python code
 -   Development of the project should make use of issues & separate branches in git for new features or edits, pull requests, and review of your collaborators' code.
 When evaluating your project, JTC instructors & TAs will check the pull request history to look for use of issues, branches, and code review.
--   App has CRUD features (Create, Read, Update, Delete)
+-   App has all four `CRUD` features (Create, Read, Update, Delete)
--   Minimum one URL with dynamic route path
+-   Minimum one URL _with dynamic route path_ (a variable in the path), minimum two URLs total
 -   Minimum **one one-to-many** and **one many-to-many relationship** (you can have more) in Django models
-    -   Models must be registered in admin view
 -   Minimum **one Django form**
--   Must employ use of 2 types of template syntax like `url`, `for loops`, `if/else`, and filters
+-   Must employ use of at least 2 types of template syntax like `url`, `for loops`, `if/else`, and filters
 -   Must complete all items proposed in MVP proposal

 ### Constraints:

 -   No Public APIs
 -   No frontend Javascript library/frameworks (jQuery, React).
--   CSS library frameworks are fine (Bootstrap), however we are not evaluating on your aesthetic chops!
+-   CSS library frameworks are fine (we recommend [Bootstrap](https://getbootstrap.com/)), however we are not evaluating on your aesthetic chops!

+If you would like to add Public APIs or frontend libraries after the MVP is turned in, feel free!
+These constraints solely pertain to the **minimum** piece of the _minimum viable product_.

 ### WOW Submission